 A large stock pot filled with onions and other curry broth ingredients.

-Curry Broth Base Gravy – Indian Restaurant Style
+Curry Broth Base Gravy (Indian Restaurant Style)

-Ingredients For Curry Broth
+Ingredients For Indian Restaurant Style Curry Broth

 Onions.
 You will need lots of them, and then a few more besides.
 This is the case for many curry base recipes, and certainly here.
 Once the onions are cooked, they are mixed with creamed coconut and a variety of spices and then blended until smooth.
 As a result of a long, slow simmer, the broth becomes caramelised, thick and toffee like.